rootkovska/rootkovska.github.io/_posts/2015-12-25-Aethernum.md

 Let's see now how we can import [Water-Vilfredo-LQFB-Bitcoin](http://mfp19.github.io/2015/12/17/Constitution.html) into Ethereum to make a coherent universal human rights continual production factory.

 * Water.
 Our bodies are made out of water already: nothing to import here unless you are a jellyfish.
 In other words, once the bottom line, the universal framework is in place, there's no way to get out of it because of the very inner nature of the blockchain system.
 * Vilfredo.
 Ethereum has a 'contract' feature.
 Every work team is created by signing a contract.
 And every contract 'bubbles' some results.
-By combining more than one working team you build up a new version of coporates, enterprises, guilds, clans, parliaments, etc. All inside the same blockchain.
+By combining more than one working team you build up a new version of corporates, enterprises, guilds, clans, parliaments, etc. All inside the same blockchain.
 All nested inside the general basic contract.
 * LiquidFeedback.
 As I said, this tool was conceived as a feedback tool for representatives.
 By having a universe of Vilfredos confederated within a universal framework, the representatives become obsolete, and this tool can be used as a monitoring, reporting, archiving tool; and for scientific purposes.
 * Bitcoin.
 In Ethereum they exist under the name 'Ether'.
 The main difference between the two is that the Bitcoin is an universal meter, the Ether is a universal meter blockchained to a contract.

-# Aethernum: human rights.
+# <a name="rights"></a>Aethernum: human rights.

 > "To be, or not to be?
 That is the question—
 >